dotnet/EntityFramework.Docs/entity-framework/core/performance/advanced-performance-topics.md

 This is conceptually similar to how connection pooling operates in ADO.NET providers and has the advantage of saving some of the cost of initialization of the context instance.

-The `poolSize` parameter of <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContextPool%2A> sets the maximum number of instances retained by the pool.
+The `poolSize` parameter of <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContextPool%2A> sets the maximum number of instances retained by the pool (defaults to 1024 in EF Core 6.0, and to 128 in previous versions).
 Once `poolSize` is exceeded, new context instances are not cached and EF falls back to the non-pooling behavior of creating instances on demand.

 ### Limitations